Bion Tsang: Career

 Tsang made his debut with conductor Zubin Mehta and the New York Philharmonic Orchestra at age eleven performing the Boccherini Cello Concerto in Avery Fisher Hall, Lincoln Center.
 He continues to perform internationally as concerto soloist, recitalist, chamber musician and recording artist.

 Tsang has been internationally recognized by a number of awards including an Avery Fisher Career Grant and a Bronze Medal in the International Tchaikovsky Competition.
 He is one of only 6 American cellists to have medaled at the International Tchaikovsky Competition since its inception in 1958.
 The book 21st Century Cellists devotes one entire chapter to him.

 Tsang has given a number of notable premieres including: the U.S. premiere of the George Enescu Symphonie Concertante, the U.S. premiere of Tan Dun Crouching Tiger Concerto for Cello Solo and Chamber Orchestra, and the Boston premiere of the Erich Wolfgang Korngold Cello Concerto.
+He has appeared on the PBS Great Performances Now Hear This series with Scott Yoo, including “Beethoven’s Ghost” (S2 E4) and “Schumann: Genius and Madness” (S4 E2).
+With pianist Anton Nel, he recorded the only classical music concert ever performed on the Austin City Limits stage for the Austin PBS series Arts in Context.

 Tsang is Professor of Cello and holds the Joe R. & Teresa Lozano Long Chair in Cello at the Sarah and Ernest Butler School of Music at The University of Texas at Austin.
 He is also currently Head of the Division of Strings at the Butler School.
 He received the Texas Exes Teaching Award immediately after his first year of service at UT.